Meet the Team

 Morgan has been a physical therapist for 10 years and is passionate about public health.
 She traveled on a medical brigade to Ecuador while in PT school and got a taste of partnering with community members to make a small impact on healthcare there.
 She is looking forward to the positive impact Re|Root will have in Ghana.

-Morgan’s top priority is being a mom to (almost) 2 little girls (one on the way)!
+Morgan’s top priority is being a mom to two little girls!
 She also loves barre classes, watching tv and traveling.

 Emmanuel Douglas turkson